krishaamer/green-filter-research/research/literature/sustainability.md

 -   Amin et al. (2022) suggests “removing fossil fuel subsidies and intra-sectoral electricity price distortions coupled with carbon taxes provides the highest benefits” for both the economy and the environment in Bangladesh.

--   Considerable uncertainty exists among experts which CO2 reduction methods among nature-based and technology-based are the most effective (Low et al. (2022))
+-   Low et al. (2022) finds considerable uncertainty exists among experts which CO2 reduction methods among nature-based and technology-based are the most effective.

 -   Luo et al. (2022) suggests using reinforcement learning to reduce energy use in cooling systems.